Biography

 The short version:

-I work across media and platforms to visualise powerful agents, technologies, and practices, and the links that connect them.
+I research, write and create images which visualise forms of contemporary power and the links that connect them.
 I have exhibited, published, and taught internationally.

 Awards – Exhibitions – Press – Talks